Jbleezy/BO2-Reimagined/README.md

 * Moved Stamin-Up to its location on Tranzit

 #### Farm
-* Zombies now spawn in the Center zone when in the Farm zone
+* Zombies now spawn in the Center zone when in the Barn zone

 ### Die Rise
 * Zombies no longer spawn in the Skyscraper Tower zone when in the Trample Steam zone